Yemmy03/app-repo/README.md

 # CI/CD Pipeline: Build and Deploy to Kubernetes via Amazon ECR

 This repository contains a complete CI/CD workflow that automatically builds a Docker image, pushes it to Amazon ECR, and updates a Kubernetes deployment whenever code is pushed to the main branch.
-Below is my explanation of what each part of the workflow does.
+Below is my explanation of what each part of the workflow does..

 ---